-Murchison Falls National Park is well-known for its birding safaris.
-Fish eagle, goliath heron, Egyptian geese, pelican, bee-eaters, kingfishers, hornbill and cormorant are all commonly sighted.
-A downstream boat trip is a highlight for the avid birdwatcher.
+Birding safaris are a delight in the Murchison Falls National Park.
+Common sightings include Fish eagle, goliath heron, Egyptian geese, pelican, bee-eaters, kingfishers, hornbill and cormorant.
+So a downstream boat trip is a highlight for the avid birdwatcher.

 Enjoy walking trails up the cliffs above the Murchison Falls to enjoy a superb aerial view over the Nile River.
-And down into the ‘Devil’s Cauldron’ at the foot of the Falls.
+Or you can head down into the ‘Devil’s Cauldron’ at the foot of the Falls.

-One of the best activities is the above-mentioned cruise below the Falls.
+But one of the best activities is the above-mentioned cruise below the Murchison Falls.
 Here the surging mass of water turns into a placid body of water which flows gently toward Lake Albert.
-The banks of the river are lined with papyrus .
-And it’s a birding hotspot with ample chance to see African fish eagles, Great Eerets, Goliath herons and the rare Shoebill stork.
+And it’s a birding hotspot with ample chance to see African fish eagles, Great Egrets, Goliath herons and the rare Shoebill stork.

-This reserve is a continuation of the Kaniyo Pabidi Forest.
-It is part of the Murchison Falls Conservation Area.
-And includes a huge Mahogany and Ironwood forest area.
-This is home to over 600 chimpanzees and eight other primate species.
-Many can be seen from some of the 115 km of trails through this pristine forest
+The Budongo Falls reserve is a continuation of the Kaniyo Pabidi Forest. which is part of the Murchison Falls Conservation Area.
+It includes a huge Mahogany and Ironwood forest area.
+So this is the perfect habitat for over 600 chimpanzees.
+As well as eight other primate species.
+Many can be seen from some of the 115 km of trails running through this pristine forest.

 We arrange trips to more than 100+ destinations throughout the African continent.